cloudmesh-community/book/chapters/cloud/datacenter.md

 * <https://www.irena.org/-/media/Files/IRENA/Agency/Publication/2018/Jan/IRENA_2017_Power_Costs_2018.pdf>

-We predict that any country not being heavily committed in renewable energies will fall behind while missing out on reserach opportunities in renewable energies themselfs.
-Today the cost of renewable energy producing powerplants have so drastically improeved they they are not only producting less green hous gasses but are today ifen cheper to operate and build than combustion based energy producing power plants.
+We predict that any country not being heavily committed in renewable energies will fall behind while missing out on research opportunities in renewable energies themselfs.
+Today the cost of renewable energy producing power plants have so drastically improved they are not only producing less green house gasses but are today even cheaper to operate and build than combustion based energy producing power plants.